-Manhattan, Harlem was the epicenter of Black culture, with vibrant jazz clubs such as the Savoy Ballroom where legends such as Benny Goodman, Ella Fitzgerald, and Count Basie performed.
-It was also where Michael's maternal grandfather, Cecil X Scott was an American jazz clarinetist, tenor saxophonist, and bandleader.
+Manhattan, Harlem, was the epicenter of Black culture, with vibrant jazz clubs such as the Savoy Ballroom where legends such as Benny Goodman, Ella Fitzgerald, and Count Basie performed.
+It was also where Michael's maternal grandfather, Cecil X Scott, was an American jazz clarinetist, tenor saxophonist, and bandleader.
 Scott played as a teenager with his brother, drummer Lloyd Scott.
-They played together as co-leaders holding residencies in Ohio, Pittsburgh, and in New York City at the Savoy Ballroom.
+They played together as co-leaders, holding residencies in Ohio, Pittsburgh, and New York City at the Savoy Ballroom.

 Mike has no memory of learning how to swim.
 However, repeated family conversations at the dinner table inform him that his dad taught him to swim at Coney Island’s Manhattan beach before he ever attended school.
 Michael became a competitive swimmer, channeling his energy into the sport while growing up in the dynamic cultural tapestry of 1950s New York.
 His formative years unfolded in the heart of Harlem during the civil rights era, where he lived in the Abraham Lincoln high-rise public housing projects located at 1980 Park Avenue, Apartment 5F, between Amsterdam and Lenox Avenues.
 His mother, Sarah, known for her beauty, warmth, and protective nature, was deeply respected in the community and was honored as the "1953 Lincoln Houses Mother of the Year."